 You can purchase Barking to the Choir here.

 About Loyola Marymount University

 LMU is a private Catholic university with 6,000 undergraduates, 2,200 graduate students and 1,100 law students from diverse backgrounds and many perspectives.
 Our seven colleges and schools boast best-in-the-nation programs in film and television, business, education and more.
 Our stunning campus in West Los Angeles is a sun-soaked oasis overlooking the Pacific coast and a model of sustainability.
 We're rooted in the heart of Los Angeles, a global capital for arts and entertainment, innovation and technology, business and entrepreneurship.
 Our mission is grounded in a centuries-old Jesuit educational tradition that produces extraordinary men and women dedicated to service and social justice.
 We're proud of more than 85,000 LMU alumni whose professional achievements are matched by a deep commitment to improving the lives of others.

 Over 600 guests attended Father Boyle's keynote presentation on kinship.
 More than 200 individuals who could not attend in person watched via livestream.
-To watch the video of this event on facebook, click here.

 Tuesday, February 13